nearform/nscale-workshop/2-create-a-system.md

-Build a system with NScale
+Create a System With NScale
 ===================

 This tutorial covers: